-To begin with we do not charge a 5% initial fee as many UK mutual fund providers do.
-We welcome direct investors with whom we can have a direct dialogue and in our view, only having 95p in every £1 you invest at work in the fund is an unreasonable handicap to your investment performance, especially once it is allied with the usual problems of the fund manager incurring costs through over trading.
-You can imagine what it does to your returns when the 5% upfront fee and the costs of over-active dealing are applied to the sort of closet index fund which most managers offer.
+To begin with we do not charge initial fees.
+We welcome direct investors with whom we can have a direct dialogue and in our view initial fees are an unreasonable handicap to your investment performance, especially once it is allied with the usual problems of the fund manager incurring costs through over trading.
+You can imagine what it does to your returns when an upfront fee and the costs of over-active dealing are applied to the sort of closet index fund which some managers offer.

-You will note that we have not set Fundsmith up as a hedge fund charging the traditional "two and twenty" i.e. 2% of funds under management plus 20% of gains.
+You will note that we did not set Fundsmith Equity Fund up as a hedge fund charging the traditional "two and twenty" i.e. 2% of funds under management plus 20% of gains.
 Why?
-We have no desire to run a hedge fund in the true meaning of the term; we have no desire to short stocks as a hedge since we regard this as superfluous in respect of the long-term performance we aim to deliver.
+Fundsmith Equity Fund will not short stocks, as a hedge fund does, since we regard this as superfluous in respect of the long-term performance we aim to deliver.
 In addition, we regard it as a positively dangerous distraction from our main task of finding and holding shares in exceptional companies.
 Moreover, it adds leverage to the fund which we avoid, in the same way we avoid investment in companies which require leverage to deliver adequate returns.
 Shorting also substantially increases activity in a fund, the cost of which is detrimental to performance.
 Investors often fail to realise that the more successful a short position is, the quicker it declines as a portion of the portfolio and needs to be replaced by a new short position.
 That is the reverse of a good long idea.
-You can run good long ideas forever, and we intend to try.
+You can run good long ideas forever.

-However, in recent years the term "hedge fund" has come to represent just a charging structure, as hedge funds have developed in every asset class, including equities, bonds, currencies, commodities, derivatives and even collectibles such as art and fine wine.
+In recent years the term "hedge fund" has come to represent just a charging structure, as hedge funds have developed in every asset class, including equities, bonds, currencies, commodities, derivatives and even collectibles such as art and fine wine.
 It is not always possible to short some of these assets, and even when it is possible, it is clear from the results of many hedge funds during the credit crunch that they either weren't hedging or weren't doing so effectively.
 This leaves hedge funds defined by the two and twenty charging structure alone.

-1% p.a. for direct investorsNo performance feesNo initial feesNo redemption feesNo overtrading
+1% p.a. for direct investors

+No performance fees

+No initial fees

+No redemption fees

+No overtrading